andrew/ultimate-awesome/README.md

 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-web-graphics](https://github.com/taenykim/awesome-web-graphics) - A collection of WEB Graphics | css | canvas | webgl | library | awesome web pages.
+- [Awesome-JavaScript-Libraries](https://github.com/themeselection/Awesome-JavaScript-Libraries) - The Currated list of 200+ Awesome JavaScript libraries to add stunning UI components in your projects.
 - [awesome-NLP-Machine-Learning](https://github.com/tjunlp-lab/awesome-NLP-Machine-Learning) - A list of paper & code on machine learning techniques for NLP research, including RL/Self-supervised Learning/VAE/GAN/Meta learning.
 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.
 - [awesome-documentation](https://github.com/vipulgupta2048/awesome-documentation) - A curated list of awesome documentation websites ✍️💯.